 8. The rise of awareness of the Microbiome in skincare

 We have all heard of good and bad bacteria in the gut, but for years, the skin microbiome is something that has been neglected and not considered, but which is an important consideration when it comes to good skin health and certain skin diseases.
 Optimizing bacterial levels and types on the skin surface is an area of great interest currently and its something that is likely to continue and develop in the world of targeted, advanced skincare.
 No longer will it be all about stripping the skin back and overusing too many products - it will be more about sensible pH balanced products that optimize the good bacteria and reduce the bad, and minimizing the use of skincare to the bare essentials.
 This is the time of ‘dirty beauty’!

 [Suggested product: AURELIA PROBIOTIC SKINCARE] Aurelia leads the way with probiotic skincare

-Finally, in 2020 and the years to come, transparency, sustainability, and honesty will become the main drivers of the multi-billion skincare and beauty industry.
+Finally, in the years to come, transparency, sustainability, and honesty will become the main drivers of the multi-billion skincare and beauty industry.
 There will also be a digital disruption as brands move away from influencer marketing and sponsored content to customers buying via peer-peer recommendations.
 This also comes in the wake of Instagram possibly removing its ‘likes’ function which will see the world of ‘influencers’ come crashing down and see more of a level playing field for authenticity to reign.
 Brands, Products, Clinics, Doctors, and Aestheticians that have in-depth knowledge will give rise to more innovations, conversations around skincare, and actually transforming the industry and its players inside out.